john-cheesman/core-web-client/README.md

 # core-web-client

-> A demo wb client for Core Web API, built with Vue JS
+> A demo web client for Core Web API, built with Vue JS

 ## Build Setup